The 5 things you need to know today

 (CNN)Trying to lose weight?
 You might want to eat a big breakfast.
-Here are the 5 things you need to know to Get Up to Speed and Out the Door.
+Here's what else you need to know to Get Up to Speed and Out the Door.
 You can also get "5 Things You Need to Know Today" delivered to your inbox daily.
 Sign up here.

 1. President Trump